-Letter to CEOs of general insurers and life companies: Internal capital adequacy assessment process (ICAAP) report feedback
+Letter to Chief Executive Officers of general insurers and life companies: Internal capital adequacy assessment process (ICAAP) report feedback

 3 October 2014

 1 January 2013 saw the commencement of a suite of new prudential standards which significantly changed how capital adequacy is determined for general insurers, Level 2 insurance groups, life insurers and friendly societies (‘institutions’).

 In 2013 APRA undertook a comprehensive review of Summary Statements.
 Feedback from this review was provided to institutions in a letter dated 9 December 2013.

 During the first six months of 2014, APRA undertook a detailed review of ICAAP Reports submitted to APRA.
 The review included peer comparisons to identify examples of better practice and potential areas for improvement.

 The attachment to this letter sets out the findings from this peer comparison which APRA consider warrant consideration by boards.
 Findings are classified under four headings – General Observations, Looking Back, Capital Projections and Stress Testing.

 The board of each institution is responsible for ensuring that the ICAAP is appropriate for that institution.
 The attached findings are intended to assist institutions in improving and refining their ICAAPs and Reports and to give guidance on how APRA supervisors approach the assessment process.

 Institutions should also refer to the previous feedback on Summary Statements1 for additional guidance.

 APRA expects ICAAPs, Summary Statements and Reports to continue to evolve and improve over time.